aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Connection

 Users will need to create a `s2n_connection` struct to store all of the state necessary to negotiate a TLS connection.
-Call `s2n_connection_new()` to create a new server or client connection.Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.
+Call `s2n_connection_new()` to create a new server or client connection.
+Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.

 ### Connection Memory
 The connection struct is roughly 4KB with some variation depending on how it is configured.
 Maintainers of the s2n-tls library carefully consider increases to the size of the connection struct as they are aware some users are memory-constrained.